Gain TESOL certification and develop your career prospects with our Master's in TESOL.

 Throughout the programme, the amount of independent study gradually increases, both within and across modules, in order to build your confidence and self-reliance.
 As your future continuing professional development is also important to us, reflection, as a key skill, is interwoven into all modules to nurture your ability to continue learning beyond the MA TESOL.

-This trimester sees the culmination of the skills you’ve developed as you gather and analyse data, and write up this research in your dissertation.
+The third trimester sees the culmination of the skills you’ve developed as you gather and analyse data, and write up this research in your dissertation.

-You’ll be taught through lectures; seminars; workshops; directed classroom-based activities; and discussion.
+You’ll be taught through lectures, seminars, workshops, directed classroom-based activities and discussion.
 Peer-teaching opportunities, presentations and student-led workshops are also employed throughout the programme.
 You’ll be given a dedicated tutor to support your development.

 Students who complete the MA TESOL will have many career opportunities including English language teaching (general or specialised), language teacher trainer, materials writing, curriculum development, language textbook editor, Director of Studies/Assistant Director of Studies, PhD studies.